phalcon-orphanage/docs/en/dispatcher.md

 return $dispatcher;
 ```

-> Since the Binder object is using internally Reflection Api which can be heavy, there is ability to set cache.
+> **NOTE**: Since the Binder object is using internally Reflection Api which can be heavy, there is ability to set cache.
 This can be done by using second argument in `setModelBinder()` which can also accept service name or just by passing cache instance to `Binder` constructor.
 {: .alert .alert-warning }

 It also introduces a new interface [Phalcon\Mvc\Model\Binder\BindableInterface](api/Phalcon_Mvc_Model_Binder_BindableInterface) which allows you to define the controllers associated models to allow models binding in base controllers.